karenchy/karenchy/README.md

 🍂 Year-4 Computer Science student studying at [HKUST](https://hkust.edu.hk/)\
 🍂 Have some basic knowledge on data mining\
 🍂 Frontend developer for our Final Year Project (Cross-platform path generator mobile application)\
-🍂 Still discovering what is my fav direction in computer science 🍂 Based in Hong Kong
+🍂 Still discovering what is my fav direction in computer science (probably Frontend/UIUX)\
+🍂 Based in Hong Kong

 ## Who am I?